zhoulincong/Rumen-Microbiomes/README.md

 ### 3. Start the Database
 Start your database instance and ensure it connects successfully.
 You can interact with it via the **Neo4j Browser** at the default address: `http://localhost:7474`.

+## Web Visualization

+I use **Neovis.js** to visualize the graph structure from the Neo4j database as a graph on a webpage.
+To view the graph visualizations:

+### 1. Full Graph Visualization
+To visualize the entire knowledge graph (including all nodes and relationships), open the `full_graph.html` file in your browser.
+This will display the entire dataset in an interactive graph.

+### 2. Filtered EC-focused Graph Visualization
+To visualize a filtered version of the graph (focusing on EC-related nodes and relationships), open the `filtered_graph.html` file in your browser.
+This file will display only the nodes and relationships related to **EC**.

 ## Cypher Query Examples
 In the **Neo4j Browser**, you can use **Cypher** language to query the graph.
 Here are some simple query examples: